Middle-earth: Shadow of Mordor: Gameplay design

+Story and art

+The game has a standalone plot.
+Early in development, the team consulted Peter Jackson, director of The Lord of the Rings and The Hobbit film trilogies, who advised them against a film tie-in.
+To prevent inaccuracies, Monolith consulted several Tolkien scholars from Warner Bros. and collaborated with Wētā Workshop (Jackson's design company) on the game's special effects and scenery.
+To depict well-known characters the company partnered with Middle-earth Enterprises, the franchise-rights holder, to prevent misuse and contradiction between the game's story and Tolkien's.
+The game was written by Christian Cantamessa, who was lead writer and lead designer for Red Dead Redemption.
+According to the team, the story was designed to be accessible for all players regardless of their familiarity with the franchise.
+Its protagonist is Talion, a half-human, half-wraith inspired by Boromir.
+Although Torvin was originally proposed as a playable character, the idea was scrapped.
+The development team picked Celebrimbor as the wraith because they considered his backstory sufficiently interesting to expand the canon's authenticity, allowing the team to write a story around power (a major theme of the game).
+The team hired David Salo, a linguist who worked on Tolkien's languages for the Lord of the Rings film trilogy, to develop the Orcs' Black Speech.
+The game's narrative was also inspired by BioShock, which according to de Plater, has successfully incorporated systemic stories with players' choices.

 Shadow of Mordor bridges the gap between The Hobbit and The Lord of the Rings, with the team wanting to show iconic elements of the universe in an original way.
 The team had to draw notes on Tolkien's notes and appendices to ensure that their vision for the game would not change the franchise's timeline.
 Although the game's environment is inspired by the books and films, several places (such as Udûn and the Sea of Nurnen) were re-imagined.
-Art director Phil Straub considered consistency with the lore and presenting "something visually new" and realistic the most important elements of creating the game, and the team did not incorporate many fantasy elements in its world.
-To depict volcanic activity, the studio sent a team to Eastern Washington and the Columbia River plateau to photograph a volcano; to create other parts of the game environment, they studied photos of Iceland and New Zealand and yellow stone found worldwide.
+Art director Phil Straub considered consistency with the lore and presenting "something visually new" and realistic the most important elements of creating the game.
+To depict volcanic activity, the studio sent a team to Eastern Washington and the Columbia River plateau to photograph a volcano; and studied photos of Iceland and New Zealand and yellow stone found worldwide.
 Since Shadow of Mordor is set before The Lord of the Rings, its landscape is less post-apocalyptic; environments also vary by weather, lighting and atmosphere.